utkarsh914/whatsapp-stalker/README.md

 # Whatsapp-Stalker
-Track when people came online and went offline on WhatsApp Web
+Track when people came online and went offline on WhatsApp Web It can track only a single target at a time.
+So, don't hop from one person's chat to another.
+Leave it open on target's only.

 ## How to use:
 1. Open whatsapp web, connect to your whatsapp account